-- Bodily Injury: This type of coverage from your insurance company pays for any injuries you caused in an accident that is deemed your fault.
+- Bodily Injury Liability Insurance: This type of coverage from your insurance company pays for any injuries you caused in an accident that is deemed your fault.
 It covers medical expenses for the driver or passengers in the other car, and not your own.
-In California, you need bodily injury coverage of at least $15,000 per person, and up to $30,000 per accident
+California car insurance laws mandate that you have bodily injury coverage of at least $15,000 per person, and up to $30,000 per accident

-- Property Damage: $5,000 per accident that pays for other people's property and loss of use that you damaged in an accident you caused
+- Property Damage Liability Insurance: $5,000 per accident that pays for other people's property and loss of use that you damaged in an accident you caused

 - Comprehensive and Collision (optional): pays for repairs to your own car when it gets damaged in an accident or stolen